Academic Wellness

 Attend a Success Planning Webinar

-Success Planning is a confidential webinar space where students learn about academic standing requirements through the probation process and to develop plans for academic success.
-Students who do not attend Success Planning will have a hold on their account until they attend a webinar or complete a make up session.
+The Success Planning webinar is a confidential space where students learn about academic standing requirements.
+Students who do not attend their designated webinar will have a hold on their account until they meet the requirement.

 Attend Required Advising